 Meanwhile, make sure not to use any fake memory cards.
 That is because apart from hurting the performance of your device, but also there is a big chance that it will more likely to fail to store contents or even lose the images you have stored.

-The SanDisk Extreme and Extreme Pro are the current top choice of professional photographers, vloggers, or even videographers.
-These two memory cards are made popular due to their performance, quality, and reliability.
 Keep in mind that these memory cards may have similarities, but they also offer significant differences.
-As you go deeper into this SanDisk extreme plus vs extreme pro comparison, you will figure why it is better for you to choose a particular memory card over the other one.
-Choose your best nikon d3400 memory card .
+As you go deeper into this SanDisk extreme plus vs extreme pro comparison, you will figure out why it is better for you to choose a particular memory card over the other one.

 Head-to-Head Comparison of SanDisk Extreme vs Extreme Pro